 A member of the U.S. armed forces must meet the requirements and qualifications to become a citizen of the United States.
 He or she must demonstrate:

 Qualified members of the U.S. armed forces are exempt from other naturalization requirements, including residence and physical presence in the United States.
-These exceptions are listed in Sections 328 and 329 of the INA.
 All aspects of the naturalization process, including applications, interviews and ceremonies are available overseas to members of the U.S. armed forces and certain “command-sponsored" spouses.
-A person who obtains U.S. citizenship through his or her military service and separates from the military under “other than honorable conditions" before completing five years of honorable service may have his or her citizenship revoked.

-Under special provisions in Section 329 of the INA, the president signed an executive order on July 3, 2002, authorizing all noncitizens who have served honorably in the U.S. armed forces on or after Sept.
-11, 2001, to immediately file for citizenship.
+All noncitizens who have served honorably in the U.S. armed forces on or after Sept.
+11, 2001, may immediately file for citizenship.
 This order also covers veterans of certain designated past wars and conflicts.
-The authorization will remain in effect until a date designated by a future presidential executive order.

-USCIS and the Army established the Naturalization at Basic Training Initiative in August 2009 to give noncitizen enlistees the opportunity to naturalize when they graduate from basic training.
-(The Navy joined the initiative in 2010.)
-Under this initiative, USCIS conducts all naturalization processing including the capture of biometrics, the naturalization interview, and administration of the Oath of Allegiance on the military base so (in most cases) the recruit is able to graduate from basic training as a U.S. citizen.
+Both the army and navy give noncitizen enlistees the opportunity to naturalize when they graduate from basic training.
+Under this initiative, USCIS conducts all naturalization processing including the biometrics appointment, the naturalization interview, and administration of the Oath of Allegiance on the military base so the recruit is able to graduate from basic training as a U.S. citizen.